steppingstonelabs/rest-client-session/README.md

 ## Prerequsites

+1. Basic knowledge of HTTP requests and what the methods GET, POST, PUT, and DELETE do.
-1. Access to an Ubuntu shell
+1. Access to an *nix shell
+    * Mac OS
+    * WSL installed on Windows
+    * Linux
+2. Your account has admin access to run `sudo`
-2. Have node and npm installed
+3. Have node and npm installed.
+We recommend that you use [Node Version Manager](https://github.com/nvm-sh/nvm#installing-and-updating) (nvm) to do this
-3. Have admin access for your user account
 4. Have JSON Server installed with `npm i -g json-server`
+5. Know what your default shell environment is by running `echo $SHELL` in your terminal.

 ## Overview